tylercroberts/rGenius/README.md

 ## Overview

-[Genius](http://genius.com/) is a website that allows user to provide annotations and interpretation of song lyrics, news stories, sources, poetry, and documents.
+[Genius](http://genius.com/) is a website that allows users to provide annotations and interpretation of song lyrics, news stories, sources, poetry, and other documents.

-This R package is wrapping the Genius API ([here](https://genius.com/)) and provide some interesting data extraction.
+This R package wraps the Genius API ([here](https://genius.com/)) and provides some interesting data extraction.